When you purchase a life insurance policy, you want to know that it will provide the cover you need and at an affordable price.

 - £1,000 up to £9,000 (aged 70-74 at start date)

 - £1,000 up to £6,000 (aged 75-80 at start date)

 One of the best ways to make an informed decision is by comparing policy details.
 It’s important to understand how a policy compares to other similar offers in order to decide if it’s suitable for your circumstances.
 However, finding the right policy for you can seem a little overwhelming.
 Between having to go through all of the details and getting in contact with the companies, it can be intimidating.

-To make it easier for you, Here’s how our Over 50 Life Insurance compares to that of some other top UK providers:
+Find out how our Over 50 Life Insurance compares to that of some other top UK providers on how we compare.